 How Foam Sclerotherapy Works

-Foam sclerotherapy treatments begin with an attending physician clearly marking and mapping where problematic veins are on a patient.
+Treatments begin with an attending physician clearly marking and mapping where problematic veins are on a patient.
 Once the mapping is complete, a local anesthetic is injected to ensure the procedure is painless for the patient.
 Over the course of 30 to 40 minutes, foam sclerosant will be injected through a small incision directly over the problematic vein.
 The foam sclerosant works to irritate the vein to the point of closure and collapse.
 Eventually, the vein is reabsorbed naturally by the body, allowing blood to circulate in a more constructive manner following healthy veins.
-One of the greatest benefits of foam sclerotherapy versus liquid sclerotherapy is the foam’s ability to stick exclusively to the inside of the vein wall, ensuring there isn’t leakage into the surrounding blood flow or tissues.
+One of the greatest benefits of foam versus liquid sclerotherapy is the foam’s ability to stick exclusively to the inside of the vein wall, ensuring there isn’t leakage into the surrounding blood flow or tissues.

 Foam sclerotherapy as a treatment option for varicose or spider veins is extremely safe.
 This outpatient procedure avoids the need for a lengthy hospital stay, use of general anesthesia, or a difficult recovery period where a patient would need to care for significant incisions or follow-up scarring.